pyscript/pyscript/docs/reference/elements/py-repl.md

 ### `src`
 If a \<py-repl\> tag has the `src` attribute, during page initialization, resource in the `src` will be preloaded into the REPL.
 Please note that this will not run in advance.
 If there is content in the \<py-repl\> tag, it will be cleared and replaced with preloaded resource.

+### `focused`
+Indicate whether the component is in a focused state.
+Note that if this attribute is present during component creation, it will be focused `once` and only have indicative significance thereafter.

 ## Methods